codesandbox/codesandbox-client/packages/homepage/content/docs/2-importing.md

 ## Define API

-We offer an API that allows you to programatically create a sandbox.
+We offer an API that allows you to programmatically create a sandbox.
 This is most often useful in documentation: code examples can generate a sandbox on the fly.
 You can call the endpoint `https://codesandbox.io/api/v1/sandboxes/define` both with a a `GET` and with a `POST` request.

 ### Supported Parameters